SAIKIRANN226/AWS_DevOps_Notes/Sessions (1-10)/Session-05.md

 to give any value like 30, that means every 30 seconds connection will be alive, you can give maximum 300

 ### Symlink and hardlink (1:01:31)
-Inode is the representation of file and folder inside the memory (It is a number), So if you create a file and try ls -i then there is pointer with some number that is nothing file location, We dont have idea where that location is ?
+Inode is the representation of file and folder inside the memory (It is a number), So if you create a file and try ls -li then there is pointer with some number that is nothing file location, We dont have idea where that location is ?
 That is handled by kernel.

 Symlink ---> Is nothing but a shortcut which targets the actual location, In the same way we can also create a shortcut for a file by "ln -s <source_where_is_your_file> <destination_path>"